-Applicants who meet high school course requirements and either the test score or GPA requirement will also be considered for direct admission.
-Others are admitted to the College of Liberal Arts and Sciences as public health interest majors and can apply to the College of Public Health after completing the prerequisite courses and earning the required GPA.
+Applicants who meet high school course requirements and either the test score or GPA requirement will be carefully considered for direct admission.

+Students who are not admitted directly into the College of Public Health will be admitted to the College of Liberal Arts and Sciences as public health interest majors and can apply to the College of Public Health after (or while) completing the prerequisite courses and earning the required GPA.